5 ways to get the most out of Lent

 It’s human nature to want to connect with others.
 After all, that’s the way God created us.
 We’re meant for relationships with one another.
 But if you seriously want to get the most out of Lent this year, there’s no point in participating at all unless you keep it quiet.

-It doesn’t matter that everybody else is telling all their own business about what deed they’re doing or not doing for 40 days on the Facebook/Instagram/insert-other-social-platform here, it’s plain as day for us right here in God’s word: don’t be blabbing, don’t be bragging.
+It doesn’t matter that everybody else is telling all their own business about what deed they’re doing or not doing for 40 days on Facebook, Instagram, or X, it’s plain as day for us right here in God’s word: it should be between you and the Lord alone.

 If your heart’s desire during Lent is to draw nearer to the Lord Jesus, do it.
 And no one else needs to know about your private, precious devotion of time with Him.